mindphluxnet/TaleOfToastPlugin/readme.md

 * Crafting recipe tooltips now also show the resulting item
 * All potions now have their effect listed on the tooltip
 * Added game wallet HPB balance to HPB wallet panel
+* You can now toggle the fullscreen sharpening effect with F4 while in-game

 ## Work in Progress